akingdom/akingdom.github.io/README.md

 > Un-deception is the successful resolution of misapprehension, that is, the changing of your mind concerning a misbelief.
 This is not the same as trying to change someone's mind.

-> I.Q. tests are a measure of a person's mental ability to solve certain problems within a very narrow set.
-They assume a certain mindset which generally excludes: a person's full intellect, emotional quotient, physical intellect, spatial intellect, spirit, love, kindness, ethics, operational organisation, or many other capabilities.
-Often they assume there is only one correct answer whereas there are often many ways to answer the question, depending how you consider it. - Andrew Kingdom
+> I.Q. tests are intended as a measure of a person's mental ability to solve certain problems within a very narrow mindset, which generally excludes: a person's full intellect, emotional quotient, physical intellect, spatial intellect, spirit, love, kindness, ethics, operational organisation, and many other capabilities.
+Often they assume a single correct answer, whereas in reality there are often many ways to answer the question, depending how you consider it. - Andrew Kingdom

 > The Role of Emotional Context in Effective Decision-Making and Communication:
 > - **Understanding context** when making informed decisions enhances relationships and communication (acknowledging emotions is part of the context).